Resource: aws_customer_gateway#

 - ID of the gateway.arn

-- The ARN of the customer gateway.tags_all
+- The Amazon Resource Name (ARN) of the customer gateway.tags_all

-- A map of tags assigned to the resource, including those inherited from the providerdefault_tags
+- Map of tags assigned to the customer gateway, including those inherited from the providerdefault_tags

 configuration block.